coguardio/coguard-cli/doc/cli/cli_man.md

 - `COGUARD_USER_NAME`
 - `COGUARD_PASSWORD`

-Every scan produces an output, containing the following information:
+Unless the dry-run option is chosen, every scan produces an output, containing the following information:

 - A short description of the failed policy.
 - A remediation instruction.